Lexus extended warranty coverage overview

 Both types of plans are nearly identical except for how their term lengths work.
 For new vehicles, the warranty term starts from the vehicle’s original in-service date — the day it was first sold as new and had zero miles on the odometer.
 For used vehicles, the term starts from the date you purchase the warranty, based on the vehicle’s mileage at that time.

-Lexus extended warranty plans tiers
+Lexus extended warranty plan tiers

 Lexus VSA plans come in three coverage levels: Powertrain, Gold and Platinum.
 Each tier offers different levels of protection, with coverage ranging from basic engine components to comprehensive electrical systems.